TheRealJackiBoi/BlogExamProject/README.md

 ## Contributing

-If you are interested in contribuing to this or any of our future projects, apply via this [Contribute doc](https://youtu.be/dQw4w9WgXcQ?t=42) link.
+If you are interested in contribuing to this or any of our future projects, apply via this [Contribute doc](https://www.youtube.com/watch?v=xvFZjo5PgG0) link.

+if the first link is broken try here [link](https://www.youtube.com/watch?v=wpV-gGA4PSk)